PaperPrototype/voxels-unity-course/02 - Voxel Mesh/english.md

 By only creating quads where necessary we will get an optimized mesh!
 And as it turns out, Minecraft does this for its terrain!

+# Voxel Mesh
-For now we will build a voxel using 6 individual quads.
-Instead of hand coding everything we're going to use "lookup tables".
+For now we will build a single voxel using 6 individual quads (in the next section we will build terrain).

+Instead of hand coding each quad for each voxel, we can be smart and store all the possible vertices, and triangle numbers (you could eventually also store the normals).
+These are called "lookup tables".

 Create a new script in the Assets folder called "Tables.cs".